s0rta/revengate-new/roadmap.md

 - [x] effects have a probability, should not trigger at every hit

 UI:
+- [x] bug: items stay hidden after the actor standing over a stack then dies
 - [x] dialogues
 - [x] bestiary
 - [x] messages history screen